-Bluefield College's Teacher Education Program, which is designed to prepare competent, caring and qualified teachers who are reflective practitioners, was awarded Teacher Education Accreditation Council (TEAC) accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from October 24, 2016, to December 31, 2023.
+Bluefield University's Teacher Education Program, which is designed to prepare competent, caring and qualified teachers who are reflective practitioners, was awarded Teacher Education Accreditation Council (TEAC) accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from October 24, 2016, to December 31, 2023.
 The accreditation does not include individual education courses that the Educator Preparation Provider (EPP) offers to P-12 educators for professional development, re-licensure, or other purposes.
 The teacher preparation program is also approved by the Department of Education, Commonwealth of Virginia.

-The Bluefield College School of Nursing RN-to-BSN and MSN programs were granted accreditation by the Commission on Collegiate Nursing Education (CCNE) for a period of five years, from November 2018 until November 2023.
-CCNE is recognized by the Department of Education and is a specialized/professional accrediting agency that strives to ensure the quality and integrity of baccalaureate and graduate nursing programs.
+The Bluefield University School of Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+CCNE is recognized by the Department of Education and as a specialized/professional accrediting agency that strives to ensure the quality and integrity of baccalaureate and graduate nursing programs.
 CCNE accreditation evaluation reviews the program mission, goals, and expected outcomes; and an assessment of the performance of the program.